pascalkrautm/002---Audio-News-Podcast-Generator/README.md

                         print("Thank you for using the Podcast Generator.
 We hope to see you soon!") break

-If, on the other hand, the user selects "m" and thus saves as mp3, mp3 saving is started and a file name is requested.
+If, on the other hand, the user selects `m` and thus saves as mp3, mp3 saving is started and a file name is requested.

                     if read_or_save == "m":
                         mp3_converter = Converter()